JDR team members work on site following the 2015 earthquake in Nepal.

 JICA also cooperates with Japanese NGOs operating in affected areas in order to implement more effective operations.

 Stockpiling Supplied at Bases around the World for Rapid Responses

 To facilitate the rapid and reliable supply of the large-volume of relief items, reserve supplies must be procured and appropriately stockpiled in advance at locations as close as possible to disaster areas.
-Accordingly, JICA has warehouses worldwide, in Singapore, the Miami (United States), Dubai (UAE) and Accra (Ghana) which is operated by the WFP.
-Seven priority goods are stockpiled at these four locations—tents, sleeping pads, plastic sheeting (tarpaulins), blankets, portable water containers (plastic jerry cans), water purifiers and water purifier tablet.
-In cases where other types of supplies are required, JICA takes emergency action, including procurement in affected or neighboring countries.
+Accordingly, JICA has warehouses worldwide, in Singapore, the Miami (United States), Dubai (UAE), Majuro (Marshalls) and Koror (Palau) .
+Six priority goods are stockpiled at these four locations-tents, sleeping pads, plastic sheeting (tarpaulins), blankets, portable water containers (plastic jerry cans) and water purifiers.

 Japan's International Disaster Relief